 - organizes and adjusts the management and control mechanisms more practical.

-- How to renew the conventional Enterprise Architecture practice to:
+- How to renew a conventional Enterprise Architecture practice to:

 - support the Lean operating model,